ashutosh2411/btp/finalreport/finalreport.md

 ## 4.2.
 Generic Programming in Haskell

 ### 4.2.1.
 Parametric Polymorphism
-In programming languages and type theory, parametric polymorphism is a way to make a language more expressive, while still maintaining full static type-safety.
+Parametric polymorphism is a way  of abstraction and allows one to make a language more expressive, while still maintaining full static type-safety.
 Using parametric polymorphism, a function or a data type can be written generically so that it can handle values identically without depending on their type.